overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 category: Design
 tags:
   - Java
+  - Kotlin
   - Refactoring
+  - Component Isolation
+  - Immutability
+  - Complexity
+  - Testability
 description: As a Dev, I need to Refactor, to make the codebase Refactorable
 ---

 # Abstract

 _As a Dev, I need to Refactor, to make the codebase Refactorable_.
-Refactorability [as defined by Martin Fowler](https://refactoring.com/) is, "The ability to alter internal structure without changing its external behavior".
+Refactorability, [as defined by Martin Fowler](https://refactoring.com/) is, "The ability to alter internal structure without changing its external behavior".
 This applies to each atomic component of an app.
 Let's achieve our dev story through a unique, yet the most effective method, **Component Isolation**.

 Let's huddle over persuasive arguments against _Obstacles_ that hinder our goal causing entanglements among components, and _Metrics_ that measure our success.